Anaswar-ash/Automated-Link-Generator/Readme.md

-Automated Gofile Link Checker
+Automated Link Checker
-This project is a web-based tool that automatically generates and verifies the status of random Gofile links.
+This project is a web-based tool that automatically generates and verifies the status of random links for any website.
 It uses a Python Flask backend to perform the checks and a clean HTML/JavaScript frontend to display the results in real-time.

 This tool solves the browser's CORS (Cross-Origin Resource Sharing) security limitations by delegating the URL checking to a server-side script, which can freely access external websites.